GCP Reference Architecture

 These sections provide more background on the reasons behind certain network configuration decisions, specifically for the Gorouter.

-In a Pivotal Platform on GCP deployment, the Gorouter receives two types of traffic:
+In an Ops Manager on GCP deployment, the Gorouter receives two types of traffic:

 Unencrypted HTTP traffic on port 80 that is decrypted by the HTTP(S) load balancer.